Re: 2023-24 Rotation

 If I had to guess Dubsky is either a RS candidate or won’t be here next year.
 He seemed pretty far behind the rest of rotation.
 But it’s only 1 practice so who the hell knows.

-This is good stuff, thanks for the intel!bigappleram wrote: ↑10 months ago Was able to catch practice last week…team is athletic, strong looking and what immediately jumps out is more experienced.
+bigappleram wrote: 10 months ago Was able to catch practice last week…team is athletic, strong looking and what immediately jumps out is more experienced.
 Guys like Kortright, Montgomery, Green, House have played a lot of games.
 They look like men out there.
 From that standpoint will be night and day from last season.

 Green really impressed me and I’d guess if eligible he is the opening night 4 man.
 A 3 and D type guy who is rugged and strong.
 Nice looking stroke from 3, should excel in pick and pop situations.
 Will get boards on both sides of floor.